DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Astrid_Mager_def/index.markdown

     commons.’[^36] Michael Hardt even goes further by arguing that the commons are able to create not only new goods, but also new humanity:

-7. 8.
-Communism should be defined not only by the abolition of property but also by the affirmation of the common – the affirmation of open and autonomous production of subjectivity, social relations, and the forms of life; the self-governed continuous creation of new humanity.[^37]
+>Communism should be defined not only by the abolition of
+    property but also by the affirmation of the common – the affirmation of open and autonomous production of subjectivity, social relations, and the forms of life; the self-governed continuous creation of new humanity.[^37]

-9. 10.
-The communist manifesto is not on the list of references that YaCy provides on its website.
-It does, however, reference and support manifestos by the Free Software Foundation Europe, the Chaos Computer Club, the German Pirate Party, or the Charter of Civil Rights for a Sustainable Knowledge Society.
+The communist manifesto is not on the list of references that
+    YaCy provides on its website.
+It does, however, reference and support manifestos by the Free Software Foundation Europe, the Chaos Computer Club, the German Pirate Party, and the Charter of Civil Rights for a Sustainable Knowledge Society.
 This alliance shows that the free software movement and commons-based peer production are central pillars of YaCy’s ideological framework.
 Following Hardt’s argumentation YaCy may even be seen as closer to the communist spirit than to capitalist ideology.

-11. 12. *Knowledge Engines*
+****Knowledge Engines****

-13. Finally, to round off the picture, knowledge engines are worth mentioning in terms of alternative search projects.
+Finally, to round off the picture, knowledge engines are worth
+    mentioning in terms of alternative search projects.
 Knowledge engines claim to provide users with new knowledge.
 Rather than pointing users to information available already, they aim at providing users with new answers to their questions.
-    Wolfram|Alpha**is well-known for this style of search.
+    Wolfram|Alpha is well-known for this style of search.
-    Wolfram|Alpha**is a search tool, or rather software, developed by Stephen Wolfram, a British physicist and mathematician.
+    Wolfram|Alpha is a search tool, or rather software, developed by Stephen Wolfram, a British physicist and mathematician.
 Wolfram built the software Mathematica, which integrates computer algebra, symbolic and numerical computation, visualization, and statistics.
     Wolfram’s profession tells us a lot about the ideological underpinning of his software product.
-On its website, Wolfram|Alpha**is described as a scientific tool that provides answers to factual queries by computing materials from external
+On its website, Wolfram|Alpha is described as a scientific tool that provides answers to factual queries by computing materials from external
     sources: ‘Our goal is to build on the achievements of science and other systematizations of knowledge to provide a single source that can be relied on by everyone for definitive answers to factual queries.’[^38] Rather than offering users sources
-    and websites that may contain answers to their questions, Wolfram|Alpha**wants to provide users with straight answers in a scientific manner.
+    and websites that may contain answers to their questions, Wolfram|Alpha wants to provide users with straight answers in a scientific manner.
 The software favors ‘expert-level knowledge’, facts, and figures and hence clearly dedicates itself to the scientific paradigm.
 The attempt to offer knowledge rather than